yashdargude/kelp_engine/backend/Readme.md

-# ArchaeoData Inc. Backend
+# Kelp-Engine Inc. Backend

-A robust Node.js backend for ArchaeoData Inc., using PostgreSQL and Express, following clean architecture and OOP principles.
+A robust Node.js backend for Kelp-Engine Inc., using PostgreSQL and Express, following clean architecture and OOP principles.
 Supports event ingestion, timeline queries, event search, and advanced insights.

 ## Table of Contents